jujbob/Utagger/README.md

 # [Utagger]
-This repository is a submission for NAACL 2019.
+This repository is a submission for IEEE Access 2020.
-Please clone https://naacl@bitbucket.org/naacl/tagger.git with the password "naacl2019".
 The repository will be updated when getting new results which are not handled in the paper.
-We plan to train all the languages in the CoNLL 2018 shared task.
+We plan to report performances on all the languages in the CoNLL 2018 shared task.

 # [Environment settings]